 - First click the link to check that you have all the required equipment.
 If you are missing anything, get in touch with us or any of our shop sponsors to get sorted out.

-- Next, register for the race (after Feb 10)!
-This gets you on our info list so as the details are released you are kept up to date.
+- Next, register for the race (after Feb 1)!
+This gets you on our info email list so as the details are released you are kept up to date.

 - As the race date gets close, we will release a finalized race course and schedule.
-This will be distributed to all registered racers via various channels.
+This will be distributed to all registered racers via various channels (the website, social media, email list).

 - All racers will attend a mandatory race briefing the morning of the race.
-This will be held at the Sea to Sky Gondola (S2SG) Basecamp Cafe.
+Location is TBA.
 Here you will be presented with important details on the course and safety information.

-- Racers will upload the S2SG before the general public.
+- Racers will upload the Blackcomb Gondola before the general public.

 - Racers will enter the a fenced off area of the Start/Finish area where their beacon will be checked.
 Once all racers are cleared, the race will begin!